wui-hong/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to view the expense list of a person.
-3. SpendNSplit shows a list of expenses.
+3. Spend n Split shows a list of expenses.
 4. User enters the command to edit an expense.
-5. SpendNSplit informs the user that the expense has been edited.
+5. Spend n Split informs the user that the expense has been edited.
-6. SpendNSplit shows the updated expense list with that person.
+6. Spend n Split shows the updated expense list with that person.

 Use case ends.

 Extensions:
 * 4a.
-If the expense does not exist in the expense list, SpendNSplit throws an error.
+If the expense does not exist in the expense list, Spend n Split throws an error.
   * 4a1.
-SpendNSplit informs the user that the expense does not exist in the expense list.
+Spend n Split informs the user that the expense does not exist in the expense list.
   * 4a2.
 Use case resumes at step 2.

 * 4b.
-If the user enters an invalid command without required flags, SpendNSplit throws an error.
+If the user enters an invalid command without required flags, Spend n Split throws an error.
   * 4b1.
-SpendNSplit informs the user that the command is invalid, and shows the user what required flags are missing.
+Spend n Split informs the user that the command is invalid, and shows the user what required flags are missing.
   * 4b2.
 Use case resumes at step 2.

 ---